TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

     └── codebooks/                     # Codebooks
 ```

-### TODO: Version Control
+### Version Control

-If a newer version of the ZIP for the Private Component or the ZIP for the Public
+If a newer version of the ZIP for the Private or Public Components is released, the
-Component is released, upload the new ZIP with a new version number and document
+new ZIP with a new version number will be uploaded.
+Old versions will not be deleted
-the changes below but **do not delete any old versions**.
-Analysis projects will
-import the data from specific versions (projects should reference the version
+given that analysis projects will import data from specific versions (projects
-they use).
-For simplicity, if either ZIP file is updated, upload new versions of
+should [cite](#citation) the version they use).
+For simplicity, if either ZIP is
-both ZIP files with the same version number.
+updated, new versions of both ZIP files with the same version number will be uploaded.

-- `private-v1.0.0.zip` and `public-v1.0.0.zip` were uploaded by Jeremy Eberle on 9/18/2025
+- **v1.0.0**: `private-v1.0.0.zip` and `public-v1.0.0.zip` were uploaded by Jeremy Eberle on
-after running the redaction scripts below (as of commit `988cf1e` "Distinguish first vs.
+9/18/2025 after running the redaction script below (as of commit `988cf1e` "Distinguish first
-later runs of scripts"; setting `first_run` in `2_redact_data.R` to `TRUE`) on that date.
+vs. later runs of scripts"; setting `first_run` in `2_redact_data.R` to `TRUE`) on that date.

 ## Code: Setup and File Relations